 Manaslu Larke Pass Trek

 Mt.
 Manaslu, the eighth highest mountain in the world at a height of 8163 meters, is graceful in its display and grandeur.
 The Manaslu Larke Pass Trekking is often said to be the best teahouse trek in the country and remains untouched by modern influences.
-The trail begins as you follow the Budhi Gandaki River and explores the villages of Philim and Namrung to venture into the Buddhism inspired villages of Lho, Sho, and Samagaon.
+The trail begins as you follow the Budhi Gandaki River and explore the villages of Philim and Namrung to venture into the Buddhist-inspired villages of Lho, Sho, and Samagaon.
 These villages offer a unique mix of Tibetan and Nepali culture which has remained the same for generations.
-This trek will offer you an opportunity to experience some of the rarest bio-diversity in the world with stunning flora and fauna.
-The ravishing trails pave way for the ascent of Larke La Pass (5160m) and the Mt.
-Manaslu (8163m) along with numerous others create a euphoria of Himalayan paradise.
-The trek takes 18 days for completion and costs $1,350.
+This trek will offer you an opportunity to experience some of the rarest biodiversity in the world with stunning flora and fauna.
+The ravishing trails pave way for the ascent of Larke La Pass (5160m) and Mt.
+Manaslu (8163m) along with numerous others creating a euphoria of Himalayan paradise.
+The trek takes 18 days to complete and costs $1,350.